UConn vs Saint Mary's (CA) Players to Watch - Second Round

 Saint Mary's (CA)'s Last Game

-On Friday, in its most recent game, Saint Mary's (CA) defeated VCU 63-51.
-With 17 points, Mitchell Saxen was its leading scorer.
+In its most recent game, Saint Mary's (CA) topped VCU on Friday, 63-51.
+Alex Ducas scored a team-high 17 points (and chipped in four assists and eight boards).

 |Name